-New Mexico candidate appears in court in shooting case
+Prosecutors: New Mexico candidate is a danger to community

 ALBUQUERQUE, N.M.
-(AP) — A failed GOP candidate accused of orchestrating a series of drive-by shootings at the homes of Democratic elected officials in New Mexico’s largest city made his first appearance in court Wednesday.
+(AP) — Prosecutors say a failed GOP candidate accused of orchestrating a series of drive-by shootings at the homes of Democratic elected officials in New Mexico’s largest city is a danger to the community and should be detained pending trial.

-Solomon Peña appeared via video shackled as the judge explained he would be held without bond pending a detention hearing scheduled for next month.
+They filed a motion Wednesday, asking that Solomon Peña be held without bond.
+He appeared via video shackled for an initial court appearance as a judge explained that he would remain in custody pending a detention hearing scheduled for next month.

-Prosecutors have filed a motion seeking to keep him behind bars until trial.
-But defense attorney Roberta Yurcic said she would request conditions be set so her client can be released as his case proceeds through state district court.
+Defense attorney Roberta Yurcic said she would request conditions be set so her client can be released as his case proceeds through state district court.
+But prosecutors argued in the motion that no conditions would ensure the community’s safety.

+“The defendant’s actions show what lengths he is willing to go when he is dissatisfied with reality,” the motion states.
+“He arranged multiple shootings of multiple homes, and he personally participated in at least one of the shootings.
+There is no reason to believe that someone so unwilling to accept reality will give any credence to court ordered conditions of release.”

 Peña is charged with multiple counts stemming from shootings that started in early December and continued in January.
 The charges include shooting at a home, aggravated battery with a deadly weapon, conspiracy and being a felon in possession of a firearm.